WILD PEACE SANCTUARY

 ABOUT US

-The sanctuary is located on 35 acres of wood-pasture and wetland meadows, elderberry and alder woodland, and steep forested ridges of Sitka spruce, hemlock, and Douglas fir, five miles inland from the spectacular central Oregon coast.
-A year-round creek runs east to west through the sanctuary, providing a seasonal home for the cut-throat trout, winter steelhead, and coho salmon that come to spawn here.
-Native wildlife includes beaver, kingfisher, salamander, red tailed hawk, black bear, blue heron, and black-tailed deer.
-Our local Roosevelt elk, migratory birds and mountain lions also pass through.
+Wild Peace Sanctuary is located on 35 acres of wild meadows, wetlands, elderberry and alder woodland, and steep forested ridges of Sitka spruce, hemlock, and Douglas fir, five miles inland from the spectacular central Oregon coast.
+A year-round creek runs east to west through the length of the property, providing a seasonal home for the Coho salmon that spawn here, as well as cut-throat trout, and winter steelhead.
+Other wildlife includes beaver, kingfisher, salamander, red tailed hawk, black bear, blue heron, black-tailed deer, and the Roosevelt elk, migratory birds and mountain lions who all pass through.

 MEET THE TEAM